Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Post-Minkowskian potential: The Lippmann-Schwinger equation and the Infrared subtraction

 where,

-with{\footnote{Where $a,b$ has mass dimension 1.}} $\sigma=\frac{k_1\cdot k_2}{m_1m_2}\,$.
+with{\footnote{where $a,b$ has mass dimension 1.}} $\sigma=\frac{k_1\cdot k_2}{m_1m_2}\,$.
 If one turns off the dilaton field and takes the static limit, then the potential written in \eqref{4.21g} agrees with \cite{Bjerrum-Bohr:2002aqa,Faller:2007sy}.
-Next we proceed to discuss the eikonal exponentiation in the momentum space and deduce the scattering angle.
+Before closing this section, we briefly comment on a mild ambiguity that arises from the freedom to add \emph{regular} (analytic) terms to the Green's function, as mentioned earlier.\\\\

+\textbf{Comment on adding regular pieces in the Green's function.} The freedom to add \emph{regular} (analytic) terms to the Green’s function only affects the off-shell extension of the integrand and can at most generate shorter-range contributions to the conservative potential.
+In particular, such terms do \emph{not} modify the IR-singular piece that is removed by the Born/iteration subtraction.
+To see this explicitly, note that adding analytic regular terms produces (schematically) loop integrals of the form